rallabandisrinivas/HyperMesh_Color_Palette/README.md

 ---

-# Disclaimer
+⚠️ Disclaimer 🚫

-I do not own any of the HyperMesh, HyperWorks, or Altair trademarks, copyrights, or other trade secrets which might be implied, included, or mentioned in this repository.
-This information in this repository is provided only for those who might need it for their own purposes.
+I do not own any of the HyperMesh, HyperWorks, or Altair trademarks, copyrights, or other trade secrets that might be implied, included, or mentioned in this repository. 📝 This information is provided solely for those who might need it for their own purposes. 🙋‍♂️🙋‍♀️

+🚨 No Warranty

-**There is no warranty or coverage included with this content.
-It is up to the user to verify this content for their own usage.
-The author of the files, code, and other content in this repository cannot be held reponsible for any outcomes that result from usage of this content.**
+There is no warranty or coverage included with this content. ❌🛡️ It is up to the user to verify this content for their own usage. 🔍✅ The author of the files, code, and other content in this repository cannot be held responsible for any outcomes that result from the usage of this content. 🛑✋

+⚙️ Tcl Script Compatibility

-**NOTE**: The Tcl script in this repository has not been tested with any version of HyperMesh other than HyperMesh 2017.2.
-It _should_ work with later versions but there is no guarentee.
-Some of the HyperMesh Tcl API was changed sometime between HyperMesh version 2017 and 2021 so your results may vary.
+NOTE: ⚠️ The Tcl script in this repository has not been tested with any version of HyperMesh other than HyperMesh 2017.2. 🛠️📅 It should work with later versions, but there is no guarantee. ⚠️🚧 Some of the HyperMesh Tcl API was changed sometime between HyperMesh versions 2017 and 2021, so your results

 ---